What is Hidden Door?

 What is the difference between the invited programme and open programme?

 Our open call allows for some of the best new and emerging talent to become involved and develop their practice and provides a platform for new projects and ideas.
 The projects are chosen on the merit of their proposals alone.
 Our invited programme was created as another way for Hidden Door to support artistic producers.

-Hidden Door is 100% volunteer led, organised and run.
-Our team of around 20 folk coordinate the festival in their spare time, lunch breaks and weekends (and when their bosses aren’t looking).
+Hidden Door is volunteer led, organised and run.
+Our core team of around 50 folk coordinate the festival in their spare time, lunch breaks and weekends!

 Does Hidden Door want funding?